neo-project/docs/tutorial/en-us/9-smartContract/Give_an_ITO.md

 ## What is ITO (Initial Token Offering)

 We already know what is a `NEP-5` token how to [implement](What_is_nep5.md) your NEP-5 token.
 The NEP-5 token is used as an asset which can used to transfer between users.
 However, only issue such a `NEP-5` token is not profitable for issuer because you have to link this asset to outside world manually.
-In NEO, there is a way for your to trade between `NEP-5` token  and global asset such as NEO.
+In Neo, there is a way for your to trade between `NEP-5` token  and global asset such as Neo.

 ITO stands for Initial Token Offering.
 With this process, you can digitize or tokenize your asset and make it publicly available through the internet.
 This means you can start a business, company or project with any asset value.
 Via ITO, you generate digital coins or tokens which represent your asset.
 Consecutively, you can electronically transfer these coins or tokens.

-The ITO standard in NEO is based on the NEP-5 which we implemented before.
+The ITO standard in Neo is based on the NEP-5 which we implemented before.
 In addition to those methods and properties already defined in the NEP-5, in the ITO, there are several new emthods and property should add in.

 ## Timestamp
 It is worth noting that every ITO has limited amount of time and number of tokens.
 Therefore, in the ITO contract, we should define the start time of ITO and the finish time of ITO.
 Besides this period, the ITO can not be invoked successfully.